 The amount of electron energy that it takes to start up the process and maintain it will always be at a loss.
 The is called the conservation of energy rule and you cannot get around it except for nuclear Fission of heavy atomic elements with a critical energy ratio higher than 35 and up to 45.
 (Thorium, Uranium and Plutonium) Anything with an atomic number higher than 108 and a mass number higher than 260 will undergo instantaneous fission.

 See Principles of Nuclear Reactors, page 103 to 108.

-Posted by Gordon Duff, Senior Editor on October 16, 2014, With 3177 Reads Filed under Corruption, Government & Politics.
+Posted by Gordon Duff, Senior Editor on October 16, 2014, With 3350 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.